mvollset/server-explained/PITCHME.md

 ---

 ## Maps
-Maps are meant to be configurable way to transform an object, either on the way out from Jira or in from the vendor.
+Maps are meant to be a configurable way to transform an object, either on the way out from Jira or in from the vendor.

 ---